nkoehring/starsy/README.md

 ✅ Interactive value change (drag'n'drop / scroll)
 ✅ Objects can be removed
 ✅ Last removed object (planet) can be restored
-❌ add new objects
+✅ add new planets and satellites
+❌ randomly generate star system
 ❌ astroid belts
-❌ randomly generate star system
 ❌ Export graphic via print or PDF
 ❌ Export data